siberianfox/tinygwiki/TinyGv9k-Programming-and-Test-Instructions.md

 Make sure the following jumpers are placed on the board under test:
 * J19 jump pins 1 and 2 (+12v position).
 J19 is located behind the fan connector
 * J20 jump pins 1 and 2 (3.3v position).
 J20 is located above the U10 14 pin SOIC
+* Place board on test jig and secure with clamp.
+* Apply 24vdc power form bench supply.
+The following LEDs should be lit:
+   * Vmot (24vdc)
+   * Vmot2 (24vdc)
+   * 5v
+   * 3.3v
+   * 12v
+   * The fan should turn on if it is connected to the tester

 ##Programming
 If you have not already done so bring up the host computer and related programs